KelpieAI/CRMFS/README.md

 - Centralising all member information in one secure location
 - Managing document uploads and storage securely
 - Handling membership pauses and reactivations
+- Ensuring GDPR compliance and data protection
 - Reducing administrative overhead and manual paperwork
-- Ensuring compliance with legal declarations and documentation
+- Maintaining comprehensive audit trails for legal compliance

 ---